Menu

 • Effective sharing of staff and resources between the All Saints schools

-• Greater integration of families and pupils
+• Greater integration of families and pupils across the two schools.

 Effectiveness of the Governing Body